The

 Exactly.
 That is the entire problem.

-Literally: "We cannot tell who is healthy by looking at them," says Rebecca Boswell, PhD, a supervising psychologist at the Princeton Center for Eating Disorders at Penn Medicine Princeton Health.
+Literally, "We cannot tell who is healthy by looking at them," says Rebecca Boswell, PhD, a supervising psychologist at the Princeton Center for Eating Disorders at Penn Medicine Princeton Health.
+And a diagnosis like an eating disorder cannot be given on sight alone, especially when one is not the person in question's medical provider.

 The dictionary gives us multiple definitions of judgment, and yes, one of them is “the ability to make sensible conclusions.”
 But here’s the part no one likes: a conclusion is only sensible if it is informed.